kubernetes/website/docs/concepts/storage/persistent-volumes.md

 #### Deleting

-For volume plugins that support the Delete reclaim policy, deletion removes both the `PersistentVolume` object from Kubernetes, as well as deleting the associated storage asset in the external infrastructure such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
+For volume plugins that support the Delete reclaim policy, deletion removes both the `PersistentVolume` object from Kubernetes, as well as deleting the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
 Volumes that were dynamically provisioned are always deleted.
 If that is not desired, currently, the only option is to edit or patch the PV after it is created.
-See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/)
+See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 ## Types of Persistent Volumes